corcorana/restingIAF/iaf_manu.md

 Indeed, the RMSE of the PAF estimator in both SNR conditions approaches the 0.5 Hz threshold demarcating substantial estimate deviation, while CoG exceeds this limit in the low SNR condition.
 Correspondingly, these simulations returned a much higher proportion of estimates exceeding the 0.5 Hz error threshold (as compared to simulations involving higher $\alpha$ levels), especially in the case of the PAF estimator.
 It ought to be borne in mind, however, that all simulation analyses were performed using SGF parameters identical to those used in the empirical analysis.
-This is pertinant because it is likely that the filter frame width ($F_w = 11$) was suboptimally narrow for the purpose of smoothing such broad peak structures.
+This is pertinent because it is likely that the filter frame width ($F_w = 11$) was suboptimally narrow for the purpose of smoothing such broad peak structures.
 Indeed, post hoc analysis (not reported) revealed that simply doubling the length of the filter frame can halve the number of simulations that failed to produce PAF estimates, as well as reducing substantial estimate deviation by one third in the moderate SNR condition.
 Corresponding improvements were not realised however in the context of low SNR; thus the recovery of broadly dispersed, relatively weak alpha signals remains technically challenging.